-These scientists are 'itching' to help you stop scratchingJune 5th, 2013 in Neuroscience /
+These scientists are 'itching' to help you stop scratchingJune 5, 2013 in Medicine & Health / Neuroscience

 Itch and scratch, itch and scratch.
 It's not the most serious physical problem in our lives, but it is common and it is very annoying.
 Now, researchers at the Hebrew University of Jerusalem and in Boston have come up with new findings that can stop the itching through silencing the neurons that transmit itch-generating stimuli.

 The research was a collaborative effort by a group led by Dr. Alex Binshtok at the Hebrew University's Department of Medical Neurobiology at the Institute for Medical Research Israel-Canada, and the Edmond & Lily Safra Center for Brain Sciences; along with Dr. Clifford Woolf's group in the Boston Children's Hospital and Harvard Medical School.